 An inspiration to us all - Scottish Field

 Remember Birdsong, where you felt war’s horrors all the more because the first third of the book was all about the sweetness of life?
 That was what it felt like, listening to Mr Coogan - The Scotsman

 About the Author

 Andy Coogan was born in Glasgow in 1917.
 He served in the Second World War, during which he was a prisoner of war for three and a half years.
-He will carry the Olympic torch this year in recognition of a lifetime’s service to athletics.
+He carried the Olympic torch in 2012 in recognition of a lifetime’s service to athletics.